How to Keep Rats Out Of Your Yard: 6 Natural Rat Repellent Techniques

 Rat infestations can be a particular problem with wood decks that are close to the ground.
 While it is probably a bit extreme to rip out your deck to try to get rid of your rats, it is worth considering replacing it with something like a paving stone patio once it is time to replace it anyways.

-Much like the plants mentioned above, scented dryer sheets interfere with a rat’s ability to smell the things he or she needs to smell in order to survive.
-Therefore, if you stuff dryer sheets under your deck, behind doghouses or in other areas where you have seen rats, it may help deter them from hanging around your outdoor living areas.
+Place scented dryer sheets around your yard.
+Scented dryer sheets interfere with a rat’s ability to smell the things he or she needs to smell in order to survive.
+Stuff dryer sheets under your deck, behind dog houses or in other areas where you have seen rats, it may help deter them from hanging around your outdoor living areas.

-If you choose to use rags or cotton balls to distribute the scent, make sure that your dog is not going to eat them.
+A note for pet-owners: If you choose to use dryer sheets, rags or cotton balls to distribute the scent, make sure that your dog is not going to eat them.
 Animals metabolize essential oils differently than humans and it can be harmful to their health.

 Whether you spray or use cotton balls, you will need to replenish your repellent after it rains or if you irrigate the area.

-Okay, maybe you don’t exactly have to douse your yard in urine, but you do need to distribute it pretty well if you plan on trying this natural rat repellent.
+Use pet urine as a natural outdoor rat repellent.
 Options include letting your dog urinate all over your yard, scooping out the urine-soaked cat litter from your cat box and placing it in areas where you think rats are living, or purchasing one of many types of predator urine, including mountain lion, bobcat or coyote urine.